anyscale/templates/templates/endpoints_v2/README.md

 ```

 This is setup to run the Llama-2-13B model, but can be easily modified to run any of the other models in this repo.

+# Step 4 - Query the service endpoint

 In order to query the endpoint, you can modify the `query.py` script, replacing the query url with the Service URL found in the Service UI.

 Note: please make sure to include the path "/v1" at the end of the Service url.